-The Fugitive of Justice calendar monitors defendants who are arrested on an active warrant from another state.
+The Fugitive From Justice calendar monitors defendants who are arrested on an active warrant from another state.

-They are given an initial appearance and receive their next court date on the FOJ Complaint calendar.
+They are given an initial appearance and receive their next court date on the FFJ Complaint calendar.
+At this hearing,

-At this hearing, the defendant is given the option of signing a waiver to be extradited to the state where the
+the defendant is given the option of signing a waiver to be extradited to the state where the complaint originated or

-FOJ calendars are heard on Tuesday and Wednesday mornings.
-An average number of 20-30 matters are heard each week.
+FFJ calendars are heard on Friday afternoons.
+An average number of 25-30 matters are heard each week.

 return to top